s-KaiNet/gulp-spsave/README.md

 });
 ```

-Bundle and minify your javascript and automatically upload to SharePoint folder:
+Bundle and minify your javascript and automatically upload to SharePoint folder (library):

 ```javascript
 gulp.task("build", ["minifyjs"], function(){